|Course title:||Certificate in Advanced Oral Health Practice|

 The candidate has a choice of three activities to undertake.
 They should produce full session plans, detailing aims and objectives of the session, information about the session and a full evaluation.
 This must be witnessed in full by a suitable person who is required to write a report.

-Candidates will be required to sit a final written exam of 90 minutes duration.
+Candidates will be required to sit a final written exam of 60 minutes duration.
 The examination is provided electronically and candidates are able to undertake this in their own environment under strict, remote invigilation.
+The examination comprises a selection of three essay questions randomly chosen from six previously seen questions.
+Students have 8 weeks to prepare for the exam and are permitted to take references into the exam to include in their answers.
 This contributes to 40% of the final grade.